-The deadlines for the next reviews of applications are 29 November 2019 and 31 January 2020.
+The deadlines for the next reviews of applications are 31 March and 29 May 2020.

 A lightweight evaluation of your software will provide a set of concrete recommendations for you to help prepare it for future challenges and opportunities.
 The evaluation can be tailored to focus on any aspects of particular concern to you.

 Applications from any UK institution and research area are eligible.

 By suggesting new technologies, practices, and other improvements, a Healthcheck can help you to:

 - Save development time and increase your capability to do research by learning new development techniques and technologies